-2023 Concert Venues
+2026 Concert Venues

 L.E. and Thelma E. Stephens Performing Arts Center

 The L.E. and Thelma E. Stephens Performing Arts Center is a magnificent multi-millon dollar performing space that stands atop a prominent hill on the campus of Idaho State University.
-The grand design and modern architecture of this 110,000-square-foot edifice makes it the most extraordinary performing arts facility in Idaho, boasting three versatile performance venues and auxiliary spaces designed for academic work and community enjoyment.
+The grand design and modern architecture of this 110,000-square-foot edifice makes it one of the most extraordinary performing arts facility in Idaho, boasting three versatile performance venues and auxiliary spaces designed for academic work and community enjoyment.

 The three main venues at the Stephens Performing Arts Center include:

-• A 1,200-seat acoustically perfect grand concert hall.
+• A 1,200-seat acoustically perfect grand concert hall

-• A 450-seat thrust theater designed for dramatic performances.
+• A 450-seat thrust theater designed for dramatic performances

-• A 250-seat experimental black box theater.
+• A 250-seat experimental black box theater

 The performance space is complemented by classrooms, academic teaching and office space, a costume design studio, a scene development and construction shop, green rooms, dressing rooms, catering kitchen, recording studio, gallery space and a central rotunda that is frequently used for events and exhibits.